VictorBartolomeo/JetBrainsAcademy_Rust/README.md

 - [ ] **Fearless Concurrency**
 - [ ] **Macros**

-## Crédits
+## Credits

-Les matériaux sont basés sur le cours original [rustlings](https://github.com/rust-lang/rustlings) créé par [Carol Nichols](https://github.com/carols10cents) !
-Le cours est fourni avec les matériaux du livre [The Rust Programming Language](https://doc.rust-lang.org/book/index.html), écrit par Steve Klabnik et Carol Nichols, avec les contributions de la communauté Rust.
+The materials are based on the original course [rustlings](https://github.com/rust-lang/rustlings) created by [Carol Nichols](https://github.com/carols10cents)!
+The course is provided with the materials from [The Rust Programming Language](https://doc.rust-lang.org/book/index.html) book, written by Steve Klabnik and Carol Nichols, with contributions from the Rust Community.